Microsoft-Contoso-Group-Project/contoso-web/README.md

 ![Prompt Flow Chat Debug](images/promptflow.png "Prompt Flow Chat Debug")

 This is useful for debugging purposes and shows you what is being sent to the individual endpoints.

+## Change Log
+This website was originally pulled from the contoso-web repository from Microsoft Azure Samples.
+Our team introduced two features to this set up:
+- Audio input for prompt.
+Users can use their in-device microphone and verbally convey their prompt.
+This audio recording will be sent to Whisper model for text transcription purposes via Hugging Face's serverless API.
+The generated text will then be sent to the back-end for inference.
+- Audio output of response.
+Once the text response is returned from the chat completion model in the back-end, the text will be sent to a text-to-speech model on 11Labs via the 11Labs API, which will read the text out into an audio file.
+The audio file is sent back to the chat interface and played automatically for the user.